About Liminal Studies

 In the same sense that these imprints do not represent a movement, they also do not constitute a genre.
 Within these publications one will find fiction, essays, poetry, and art; with experimental, mainstream, and academic writing all being represented.
 Most of what is published does evince a certain level of intellectualism, however.
 There is also no unifying political orientation, although most operate from a point of view that might broadly be called the anti-authoritarian Left.
 Regardless of genre or politics, most of these small presses are engaged at some level in poiesis: a creative process, an action, that attempts to transform how we see reality.
 Many embrace a view of existence that attempts to uncover hidden meanings and hidden connections in the otherwise mundane.

 The decisions made as to what belongs here are of course subjective.
-I approach this material from the point of view of enthusiast, practitioner and contributor, and as a professional librarian.
+I approach this material from the point of view of enthusiast, practitioner and contributor, and as someone with professional training in librarianship and archival theory.
 My intent is to balance these three angles into something coherent that at least smacks of objectivity.
 In the long run, however, any exclusions or errors are my own.

-Stephen Canner is a professional librarian, independent scholar, sometimes poet, and musician (The Victor Mourning).
-His work has appeared in Folk Horror: Field Studies (Wyrd Harvest Press, 2015), Folk Horror: Harvest Hymns (Wyrd Harvest Press, 2017), and The Accidental Archive (in press).
+Stephen Canner is an archivist , independent scholar, and musician (The Victor Mourning).
+His work has appeared in Folk Horror: Field Studies (Wyrd Harvest Press, 2015), Folk Horror: Harvest Hymns (Wyrd Harvest Press, 2017), and The Accidental Archive (2018).